KJeynesCupper/mobileRNA/README.md

 Output
 --------------------------------------------
 A dataframe where rows represent potential mobile sRNA clusters.
-The columns include information on the cluster, samples, and more.
+The columns include information on the cluster, individual sample replicates, and more.

 ### Information on the cluster:
 - `chr`: Name of the chromosome or scaffold